 G25H00 Preparing for ACT, Postsecondary, and Career - Students review skills and competencies required for success on the ACT.
-They will become familiar with the format and scoring of the ACT, learn test-taking skills, and receive individualized instruction, enabling them to demonstrate their knowledge on the ACT.
+They will become familiar with the format and scoring of the ACT, learn test-taking skills, and receive individualized instruction, enabling them to demonstrate their knowledge of the ACT.
 This is a pass/fail course.
 Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: No

-Y01H20 Greek and Roman Mythology - Greek and Roman Mythology will examine the classical deities of Ancient Greece and Rome, emphasizing the cultural impact of the pantheons on societies of the ancient world.
+G01H74 Greek and Roman Mythology - Greek and Roman Mythology will examine the classical deities of Ancient Greece and Rome, emphasizing the cultural impact of the pantheons on societies of the ancient world.
 Students will also study the use of this culture in literary allusions throughout the ages in literature.
 Student assignments will include reading various ancient sources and contemporary retelling of mythological stories, as well as projects demonstrating mastery of the curriculum.
 Grade Level: 10-12 Prerequisite: English I Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: No

-G01H15 Journalism I - Students in Journalism I Yearbook support the production of the school yearbook.
-The class functions as a laboratory in which students learn and practice skills in writing, photography, graphic design, desktop publishing, selling and designing advertisements and marketing the yearbook.
-Students in Journalism I Newspaper support the production of the school newspaper.
+G01H15 Journalism I - Students in Journalism I/Yearbook support the production of the school yearbook.
+The class functions as a laboratory in which students learn and practice skills in writing, photography, graphic design, desktop publishing, selling and designing advertisements, and marketing the yearbook.
+Students in Journalism I/Newspaper support the production of the school newspaper.
 They write and publish school newspaper articles, take and crop photographs, create original graphics, and develop and balance the printing budget.
-Students in Journalism I may also support the school literary magazine.
+Students in Journalism I may also support the school's literary magazine.
 Grade Level: 10-12 (or by teacher recommendation) Prerequisite: English I Teacher Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit: 1.0 NCAA Approved: No

 G01H02 Journalism II - Students in Journalism II - Yearbook or Newspaper - hold editorial positions and are responsible for managing assignments and deadlines to publish the yearbook or newspaper in a timely manner.
 Among their positions are editor-in-chief, photography editor, copy editor, senior editor, and advertising manager.
-Grade Level: 11-12 Prerequisite: Journalism I Teacher Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit: 1.0 NCAA Approved: No skills.
+Grade Level: 11-12 Prerequisite: Journalism I Teacher Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit: 1.0 NCAA Approved: No

+Y26H60 Leadership - The Leadership course is designed to equip students to become school and community leaders.
+Students will meet this goal by exploring and learning both intrapersonal and interpersonal skills.
 Students will be expected to use these skills to plan, present, execute, and evaluate projects and events based on the needs of the student body.
-Grade Level: 11-12 Prerequisite: No Teacher Recommendation Needed: No Minimum Credit: .5 Maximum Credit: 0.5 NCAA Approved: No
+Grade Level: 11-12 Prerequisite: No Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: No

-Y26H60 Leadership-The Leadership course is designed to equip students to become school and community leaders.
-Students will meet this goal by exploring and learning both intrapersonal and interpersonal